PrairieLearn/PrairieLearn/docs/course-best-practices.md

 ## Python Tooling

 In this section, we will preset sample `pyproject.toml` and `requirements.txt` files, including discussion of all of the associated Python tooling.

-First, here is the `pyproject.toml` file.
+### pyproject.toml

+Although a `pyproject.toml` file can be used to store package metadata, its main usage in the context fo PrairieLearn is to serve as a unified configuration file for CI tooling.

 ```toml
 # Using "verify" keyword instead of "test" to avoid conflicts with autograder code.